gonarchsc/gonarch_ha_ce/README.md

 Creator LinkedIn profile: https://www.linkedin.com/in/ralvarezaragon/

+## Support
+You can reach me either via LinkedIn (I'm pretty active there) or via email at ralvarez@gonarch.tech

 ## Features
 - Auto failover.
 Gonarch HA detects if the primary goes down or loses connectivity and initiates the promotion of a healthy replica based on the promotion rules that you define.
 - Promotion rules.
 It allows you to select replicas for promotion based on a given criteria, so you can prioritize data consistency or availability.